How to Start a 501(c)(6) Organization [Complete Guide]

 3. Organize a board of directors

 As your nonprofit continues to grow, the role of a board member does too.
-Board members will need to spread the word about your organization throughout the community, serve on committees that establish programs and events, and review the organization’s budgets and financial statements, to name only a few of the duties expected.
+They will need to spread the word about your organization throughout the community, serve on committees that establish programs and events, and review the organization’s budgets and financial statements, to name only a few of the duties expected.

 Some board members will take on the officer roles of President, Vice President, Treasurer, and Secretary, which will take even more time and effort on their part.